 MCC's Distance Learning department prefers Microsoft Office as the primary software used for online coursework.
-The minimum recommendation for students is that they have Office 2010 - Home and Student Edition (Word,
+The minimum recommendation for students is that they have Office 2013 - Home and Student Edition (Word,

-Excel, and PowerPoint).
-E-mail software (e.g. Outlook) is not required as the student should use the college webbased e-mail (MCC E-mail).
+Excel, and PowerPoint) or Office 365 - Home Premium (Word, Excel, PowerPoint, Access, Publisher, and more).
+E-mail software (e.g. Outlook) is not required because it is suggested that student use the college web-based e-mail (MCC E-mail).